liamtabrams/LIRecommend/web_app_proto/ML_API/README.md

 1. **Download the Docker Image File**

-   Ensure you have `lirecommend.tar` file available on your machine.
-This file should be included in the repository or provided separately.
+   Ensure you have `lirecommend.tar` file available on your machine, and if you would like to start off with using the pregenerated models and dataset, extract and copy the user_data zip file provided with lirecommend to an appropriate folder on your machine and copy the absolute path to that directory.
+These files should be included in the repository or provided separately.

 2. **Load the Docker Image**